ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 # NetworkManager

-Debian Bookworm is now the actual version for our Raspberry's.
-If you are going to upgrade to Bookworm, you may stumble about a change how networking is done now as they are using NetworkManager for managing networks.
+Debian Trixie is now the actual version for our Raspberry's.
+If you are going to upgrade to Trixie, you may stumble about a change how networking is done now as they are using NetworkManager for managing networks.

 For WiFi setups: After upgrading but before rebooting, create a file named /etc/NetworkManager/system-connections/wlan.nmconnection and copy and edit this code snipped